AvraamMavridis/performance-budget-plugin/README.md

 the re-builds (every time you make some changes in your codebase).
 It is recommended to have the hot module replacement disabled when you use this plugin.

+***A performance budget provides values against which design, development, content, or any aspect of a site that may affect performance, can be made.***

+The aim of the plugin is to analyze the performance of the website against a performance bugdet.

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)